kristel-/spatial-visualization-with-r/plottingMaps.md

 library("splitstackshape")
 ```

-First, you need to reed in the shapefile.
+First, you need to read in the shapefile.
 Shapefile files are in a separate folder (*estParishDialects*) in the working directory, the shapefile is named *estParishDialects*.
-Read in the shapefile with `readOGR` in **`rgdal`** package
+Read in the shapefile with `readOGR` in **`rgdal`** package.
+The shapefile folder is in the working directory, otherwise specify the path to the shapefile folder.

 ```r